Ambiguous vs. ambivalent: What's the difference?

-The distinction between them is clearer in application:
+The distinction is clearer in application:

 Her account of the event was deliberately ambiguous.